Janet L. Cerrone, PA-C is a nationally certified physician assistant with over 30 years of pediatric experience.

 After graduating from the University of Vermont in the 1970s, she completed a degree in PA studies at Hahnemann University in 1983, ranking in the top 10% on her national certification exam.

-Growing a wealth of knowledge and experience, along with a strong passion for pediatric spinal deformity, Janet continues to devote all of her talents to providing exceptional care for her very young and teen patients with scoliosis.
+A growing wealth of knowledge and experience, along with a strong passion for pediatric spinal deformity, Janet continues to devote all of her talents to providing exceptional care for her very young and teen patients with scoliosis.
 She views scoliosis as a “journey” with many twists and turns, needing expert guidance to help her patients and families find their own best path.
-With an open mind, she will listen to your concerns and ideas, and provide evidenced-based solutions.
+With an open mind, she will listen to your concerns and ideas, and provide evidence-based solutions.
 She is very knowledgeable about cutting-edge treatment options and provides emotional support every step of the way.

 More About Janet L Cerrone PA-C